Philicity123-zawadi/Bakery/README.md

 # About Us
 The history and background of the company, the business mission, a statistics section that shows: Years in operation, ion Number of products available, Customer reach

-# Menu Section A detailed catalog of bakery products includes: Product names, Descriptions, Pricing, and Availability
+# Menu Section
+A detailed catalog of bakery products includes: Product names, Descriptions, Pricing, and Availability.

 # Navigation System
 Internal navigation based on anchor Quick access to: Home About Menu Specials Gallery Reviews Contact

 # Business Information
-Physical address Contact number Business hours Technologies Used HTML5 Table-based layout design Internal anchor navigation Inline styling with HTML attributes Traditional font formatting tags No external libraries, frameworks, CSS files, or JavaScript dependencies are needed.
+Physical address
+Contact number
+Business hours.

+# Technologies Used
+HTML5
+Table-based layout design
+Internal anchor navigation
+Inline styling with HTML attributes.
+Traditional font formatting tags.
+No external libraries
+frameworks
+CSS files
+JavaScript dependencies are needed.